 |A+||0.61 - 0.8||50%||42%||46%||50%||38%|

 |A++||0.41 - 0.6||59%||55%||57%||60%||52%|

-For utility buildings we calculated the heat demand reduction relative to a label E building, because there was not sufficient data available for lower energy levels:
+For utility buildings the heat demand reduction is calculated relative to a label E building, because there is no sufficient data available for lower energy levels:

 |E||2.11 - 2.40||0%|